Leonidus1995/farmer-prices-forecasting/Readme.md

 5. No records at all for the years 2022–2023.

 The dataset originally contained 6,753 unique country–item pairs.
 Applying the above rules led to the removal of 630 pairs that failed to meet the criteria, primarily due to incomplete PPI or item-related data.
-The final dataset thus includes 147 countries and 130 items, comprising 137,356 rows.
+The resulting dataset thus includes 147 countries and 130 items, comprising 137,356 rows.

 ### Imputation of item-independent columns:
 Before imputing, we followed two principles: